7XDev/drone-project/doc/project-description.md

 * The primary audience for this website includes:
   * Drone enthusiasts and hobbyists.
   * Students and educators interested in STEM projects.
-  * Professionals exploring drone applications in various fields.
+  * Professionals exploring drone applications for mapping out areas.

 * The website will be particularly helpful for those who are new to drone building and programming, offering clear and accessible guidance.